Help:Contents/Finding Content/The little things

 Finally, if you see some info somewhere about a glitch or a goofy trick, try performing it on your own.
 There is a chance that that element was fixed or changed on your version.

-No-Intro maintain indexes of mainly cartridge based games.
+No-Intro maintain indexes of mainly cartridge-based games, and Redump maintains indexes of disc-based games.
 Useful if you want to know how many revisions there are, or if the North American release is identical to the European release, and vice versa.

 Play like you weren't meant to